March 15, 2020

 What to Know Before Buying a Weighted Blanket

-The sleep industry is abuzz these days and for good reason—increasingly stressful weeks call for a comparable amount of blissful ZZZ’s.
-Hey, it’s smart to stay in tune with our circadian rhythm.
-And obviously it’s not always that easy to achieve.
+While we're all realizing it's smart to stay in tune with our circadian rhythm, it’s not always that easy to achieve.
+Until now.

 Bearaby takes sleep seriously, and we know you do too.
 So, once you’ve decided a weighted blanket is worth taking for a test rest, there are a few things we suggest you think about to ensure you find the perfect match.